Consensys/doc.ethsigner/docs/Reference/CLI/CLI-Syntax.md

 ### `downstream-http-path`

 Path to which received requests are forwarded.
 Default is `/`.

-Required if [connecting to a cloud-based Ethereum client] such as [Infura].
+Might be required if [connecting to a cloud-based Ethereum client] such as [Infura].

 ```bash tab="Syntax"
 --downstream-http-path=<downstreamHttpPath>